zilexa/manjaro-gnome-post-install/README.md

 - Enable AUR and updates
 - Download updates and hide systray icon if no update is available
 - Test and rank mirrors and select the fastest mirror to download updates from
-- Allow installation of all MS Office 365 fonts for max compatibility

 #### File Manager (Nemo instead of Nautilus)
 - List view instead of large icon view, also for root user